ghidragolf/ctfd-fileupload/README.md

 ## Consumer

-An example consumer has been provide for testing.
-Note, The consumer within this repo is a **test Python script** for testing the CTFd-to-RabbitMQ integration.
-For the actual consumer deployed, see [gg-consumer](https://github.com/ghidragolf/gg-consumer)

-This consumer takes the script from RabbitMQ, and basic information about the challenge and user who sumbitted, and returns the results back to CTFd.
+The consumer takes the script from RabbitMQ, and basic information about the challenge and user who sumbitted, and returns the results back to CTFd.

+An example consumer has been provided in this repo for testing, for the actual consumer used in GhidraGolf, see [gg-consumer](https://github.com/ghidragolf/gg-consumer)

 >Note: The example consumer does _NOT_ execute scripts and simply returns "hello world"